dungeonsnd/PortOfLZMA/README.md

 ##Status
-This project is the port of lzma for iOS and Android .
+This project is the port of lzma for iOS , Android and Linux , Windows  platforms.

+For iOS:
 I have already tested on my iphone5s and the simulator 6SP.

+The compressed file can be decompress on Win7 by the 7-Zip program( download from http://www.7-zip.org/a/7z1512.exe ).

+For linux/OSX:
+I have tested using the files in LzmaCompressUnixC.

 ##Usage
 Add the LzmaCompressIOS folder to your project, and enable BITCODE.

 ```

+    NSString *inFile = [[NSBundle mainBundle] pathForResource:@"compress_test.log.7z" ofType:nil];
+    NSString *tmpDir = NSTemporaryDirectory();
+    NSString *outFile =[NSString stringWithFormat:@"%@/compress_test.log", tmpDir];
+    NSString *outFile2 =[NSString stringWithFormat:@"%@/compress_test.log.7z", tmpDir];

 [LzmaCompress decompress:inFile outputFile:outFile];
 [LzmaCompress compress:outFile outputFile:outFile2];
 ```